 Why this matters: Quality usually comes at a cost.
 In particular, quality that exceeds the usual levels for logistics operations often mean extra handling, which incurs additional costs.
 Shippers obviously want the best level of service; 3PLs need to balance these expectations against costs.

 What to consider while negotiating: KPIs are a useful tool to measure the carrier’s performance and to clearly outline the shipper’s expectations.
 Carefully consider which objectives need to be met in a service level agreement (SLA).
 If a SLA is meant to merely serve as a performance monitor, it would be sufficient to include it in a periodic performance review.
 However, if the SLA is meant to secure quality levels, then the consequences of failing to meet those levels should be clearly stated in the SLA.
-Such consequences usually include a contractual fine, and a maximum time to realise the required service improvements.
-If these improvements are not realised, this ultimately leads to cancellation of the agreement.
-On the opposite end, a bonus could be agreed in case of overperformance, thus giving the service provider a stimulus for improvement.
+Such consequences usually include a contractual fine, and a maximum time to realize the required service improvements.
+If these improvements are not realized, this ultimately leads to cancellation of the agreement.
+On the opposite end, a bonus could be agreed in case of over-performance, thus giving the service provider a stimulus for improvement.

 5. Terms and conditions

 General terms and conditions are part of a logistics contract.
 They cover all areas that are not specific to one contract, but apply to the company as a whole.
 Matters that cover the performance of the logistics service provider on specific parts of the operations are not included in the terms and conditions.